PlanetSide 2: Plot

 In the year 2444, a mysterious wormhole forms over a war-torn Earth, and scientists report strange transmissions that all but confirm the existence of extraterrestrial life.
 The wormhole is predicted to re-open again in a century, and fear of a hostile, alien presence causes the global conflict to end.
 Nations around the world quickly agreed to a peace treaty and formed the Terran Republic, an authoritarian but benevolent United Nations-like organization that worked toward the peace and prosperity of humankind.
 As expected, the wormhole reopens after 100 years, but no further transmissions are detected; despite this, the Terran Republic remains in power, as the vast majority of humanity is satisfied with its governance.

 Years later, explorer Thomas Connery discovers a segment of the Kuiper belt he dubs "the Moon Belt."
 Connery is voted into the position of Terran Republic president soon after.
 Suspecting the discovery of alien technology, multiple business leaders form the New Conglomerate, a libertarian organization seeking to capitalize on the discovery and free themselves from strict Terran Republic control.
 After his retirement, Connery recruits eccentric xenobiologist Henry Briggs for a second expedition to the Moon Belt, and the pair discovers an alien figurine.
 Upon touching the artifact, Briggs experiences a revelation and is left with a single message: "Vanu."

 The wormhole appears yet again in 2640, and this time Connery leads an expedition consisting of Terran Republic officers, New Conglomerate representatives, and scientists seeking extraterrestrial knowledge.
-The wormhole collapses before the entire fleet is able to pass through, however, and 40,000 individuals are trapped on the other side, unable to return to Earth.
+The wormhole collapses before the entire fleet is able to pass through, however, 40,000 individuals are trapped on the other side, unable to return to Earth.
 Months pass, and as chances for survival become increasingly bleak, New Conglomerate insurgents begin launching attacks against Terran Republic forces, killing Connery in the process.
 In response, draconian laws are forced upon all passengers by the Terran Republic.
 The scientists onboard, led by Briggs, begin to distance themselves from both sides of the conflict.

 Finally, the hospitable moon of a gas giant, named "New Earth" (later renamed Auraxis), is located by researchers aboard the ships.
 Upon arrival, the human survivors begin to terraform and colonize Auraxis.
 The New Conglomerate and Terran Republic break off from each other, and no major conflicts occur between the two sides for the next two centuries.
 Despite this, tensions continue to rise between the two groups, culminating in a declaration of all-out war after conflicting reports of a violent attack.
 A group of dedicated scientists, inspired by Briggs' revelation and Vanu artifacts discovered on Auraxis, announce they can no longer remain neutral and declare themselves the Vanu Sovereignty.

 Soon after the beginning of the war, rebirthing technology was developed, granting immortality to soldiers of all three empires.
 Through the use of nanites, each faction is able to rapidly produce vehicles, weapons, and other equipment for use in combat.
 With effectively unlimited resources available to each side, Auraxis has remained in unending turmoil, with no end in sight to the conflict.